moss-l/bhs-js-testing/boolean-simplification.md

 conditions is true we will return from the function and the other `if` statements will not get a chance to execute.
-But it’s still a good idea to express what we mean and in this case the idea is these four branches represent for mutually exclusive possibilities.
+But it’s still a good idea to express what we mean and in this case the idea is these four branches represent four mutually exclusive possibilities.

 Since they’re mutually exclusive it doesn’t matter what order they appear in so let’s reorder so all the branches that return `true` are